MHCommunity/mousehunt-improved/README.md

 # 🐭️ MouseHunt Improved

 MouseHunt Improved is aimed at improving the MouseHunt experience.
-Each module can be toggled on or off on the [Better MH](https://www.mousehuntgame.com/preferences.php?tab=mousehunt-improved-settings) tab of the settings screen.
+Each module can be toggled on or off on the [MH Improved](https://www.mousehuntgame.com/preferences.php?tab=mousehunt-improved-settings) tab of the settings screen.

 **Over 150 features and improvements!**